rklymentiev/py-for-neuro/chapters/chapter1.md

 <codeblock id="01_04">

-You want the participant to be in a treatment group and have BMI equal or greater than 15 at the same time.
+* you want the participant to be in a treatment group and have BMI equal or greater than 15 **at the same time**;

 </codeblock>